A Coaching Power Tool Created by Nasos Fotopoulos

 When our client tries to achieve something without success, the first thing we should ask them is if they really want it.
 We can support them to explore if their objectives are truly theirs and they don’t deceit their self.

 As coaches, we can support our client, with the suitable questions, in the exploration and discovery of such internal conflicts and help them to gain clarity regarding their strengths, which are strengthening their willpower against each negative sentiment and of course, the fear.
-We can stand by them so as to discover what they truly want and to achieve a shift in their perception from what prevent them and inactivate them to what strengthen their willpower so as to accomplish whatever it is they want!
+We can stand by them so as to discover what they truly want and to achieve a shift in their perception from what prevents them and inactivate them to what strengthen their willpower so as to accomplish whatever it is they want!

 As coaches, by being totally present, by active listening, by observation, by paraphrasing, by mirroring back to the client and making powerful questions, we can support our client to obtain clarity regarding their wishes, their desires and their goals that really own.
-For example, our client wants to study coaching because there is something there that resonate with it, or they wish money and glory in order to satisfy the pressing requirements of their parents and society’s they live in?
+For example, our client wants to study coaching because there is something there that resonates with it, or they wish money and glory in order to satisfy the pressing requirements of their parents and society’s they live in?
 We can help them realize that when their motives are not sincere and clear, difficulties are multiplied, the willpower is proved to be inefficient and the fear prevails.
 To this effect, in cases that our client follows the prompting of their internal knowledge and intuition and they coordinate with the deeper core of their existence, they do what they really want and the energy of their willpower is so huge that hurdles all the obstacles with ease and a sense of pleasure and fulfilment emerge in their life.

 - Which are the 3 bigger fears you have?